siued/Java-Messaging-App/README.md

 ## Running the app

+### GUI
+The GUI version is missing some features at the moment like the ability to add friends, but it is fully functional otherwise.
+To run the GUI version, run the ```message_client.view.MainFrame``` class.
+The GUI is written in Java Swing.
+I am not a designer, so

 ### Command-line version
 The app was written in Java 20.0, so compatibility with lower Java version is not guaranteed.
 To run the application, simply run the ```message_client.MessageClient``` class.
 The command-line interface will let you interact with the app.
 For a list of commands, type 'help'.
+This interface is quite crude, but it has full functionality and allows one to use the messaging service.

 ## Database schema